-- IBM is focusing on artificial intelligence or A.I. as a way to make sense of all the data IoT generates in a number of industries such as automotive where there is potential applications for driverless vehicles.
+- IBM is focusing on artificial intelligence or A.I. as a way to make sense of all the data IoT generates in a number of industries such as automotive where there are potential applications for driverless vehicles.
 IBM is facing steep competition from Google and Amazon in the so-called A.I.
 War.

 - Microsoft Azure IoT Hub

-- Microsoft Azure is a cloud platform that supports data storage for IoT-generated data and is a popular choice of cloud for the infrastructure that sits between the devices and analytics applications.
+- Microsoft Azure is a cloud platform that supports data storage for IoT-generated data and is a popular choice of the cloud for the infrastructure that sits between the devices and analytics applications.